rust-basel/fullstack-rust-workshop/src/frontend_new_endpoints.md

 }
 ```

-As the other functions are kind of straight forward - go ahead and change the other functions, which spoke against the "old" REST api.
+As the other functions are kind of straightforward - go ahead and change the other functions, which spoke against the "old" REST api.

 ```rust
 pub async fn get_items(list_id: &str) -> Result<Vec<ShoppingListItem>, reqwest::Error> {